ect123/temp-map-projections/content/exercises.md

 ![downloads_files.png](../images/downloads_files.png)

 Double click the mapProjections ArcGIS Project File.
-This will open an project in ArcGIS pro that has alread been setup for your.
+This will open a project in ArcGIS pro that has already been setup for you.

-What's important is that you understand these different concepts and how they apply to working with spatial data.
+These exercises will help demonstrate how to apply these different concepts we have been talking about to working with spatial data.

-These exercises will demonstrate:
+These exercises will address:

 - How to recognize whether your data is in a geographic coordinate system
 - How to find the spatial reference system of your dataset in that dataset's properties